Steamboat Lake State Park features a 1,100 surface-acre reservoir lying at 8,000 feet in elevation in the Willow Creek Valley of the Park Range.

-Routt National Forest helps to preserve large tracts of contiguous habitat in the region.
-Mule deer and red fox commonly occur in the park.
-Rare sightings of black bear and mountain lion are sometimes reported.
-Other mammals at Steamboat Lake include American marten, long-tailed weasel, northern pocket gopher, beaver, muskrat and several species of shrews, voles, squirrels and mice.
+Mule deer and red fox sightings commonly occur in the park, though rare sightings of black bear, moose, and mountain lion are sometimes reported.
+Other mammals include American marten, long-tailed weasel, northern pocket gopher, beaver, muskrat and several species of shrews, voles, squirrels and mice.
 Tiger salamander, striped chorus frog and western terrestrial garter snake also are present.
-Because dramatic late summer drawdowns do not occur at Steamboat Lake, the reservoir exhibits characteristics similar to a natural lake with more constant shoreline conditions and water levels for resident and migrating wildlife.

 Steamboat Lake offers excellent cold-water fishing opportunities for rainbow trout, Tasmanian and bel-aire hybrids, cutthroat trout and brown trout.
 Occasionally a Brook trout is reported.

-Native plant communities at Steamboat Lake are the following:
+Major native plant communities at Steamboat Lake are:

-The park is partially covered by Holocene alluvium on the west and north sides, which overlays Tertiary rocks of the Miocene Epoch.
+The park is partially covered by Holocene alluvium on the west and north sides.
 The principal Tertiary formation is Brown's Park Sandstone, sedimentary rock with silicic ash beds.
 A small area of intrusive silicic porphyry is present along the north shore.